karlhigley/lexrank-summarizer/README.md

 # LexRank Summarizer

-This is a Spark-based extractive summarizer, which selects the 5 most informative sentences from each document in a large corpus.
+This is a Spark-based extractive summarizer, based on the [LexRank algorithm](http://arxiv.org/pdf/1109.2128.pdf).
+It extracts the 5 "most informative" sentences from each document in the corpus.

 ## Usage